Definition of Data Loss Prevention

 Verizon’s 2018 Data Breach Investigations Report showed the 24 hours after a cyberattack is a critical period in which the impact of the attack can at least be mitigated.
 For example, in the case of a financial attack, if the action of the attack is delayed during these “golden 24 hours,” it becomes unlikely for the hackers to be able to attain the funds they’re after.
 In short, the ability to respond to an attack quickly is critical to preventing data loss.

 Leveraging User Activity Logs to Prevent Data Loss

 Logs are one of the most important assets for an IT administrator when trying to discover the cause of a problem in the network or on a device.
 When it comes to data loss prevention, user activity logs continue to be a crucial asset.

-Given the importance of speed in responding to threats, user activity logs are most useful when you have a DLP tool actively monitoring, centralizing, and reporting on those logs in real time.
+Given the importance of speed in responding to outside and insider threats, user activity logs are most useful when you have a DLP tool actively monitoring, centralizing, and reporting on those logs in real time.
 Specifically, when you implement data loss prevention software with combined activity log monitoring and automated responses for disabling accounts, changing privileges, and blocking USB devices, you significantly simplify the process of threat remediation.
 Through comprehensive monitoring tracking every event on the devices across your network, you’re taking one of the strongest steps possible to protect your data.